decred/dcrdocs/docs/getting-started/beginner-guide.md

 You'll need to follow an [Installation Guide](#installation-guides), and then follow the path for the application of your choice below.
 After your application is set-up, go through the [General Guides](#general-guides) at the bottom of this page.
 If you have any questions along the way, join us in our [Slack](/support-directory.md#join-us-on-slack).

+**NOTE: Using Testnet is highly recommended for learning how to use the Decred software without the fear of making a mistake and losing real money.
+After following the guides to setup your choice of software, please visit the [Using Testnet guide](/getting-started/using-testnet.md) to learn how to launch your application onto Decred's testnet.**

 ---

 ## **Applications**